Network Address Translation or NAT is frequently used in corporate networks. It allows network owners and administrators to:

 NAT DNS set up:

-1. Enter Dashboard and assign Public IP of a NAT device to one of the existing filtering profiles (to use NAT DNS you must have more than 2 profiles).
+1. Enter Dashboard > Settings.
+Assign the Public IP of a NAT device to one of the existing filtering policies (to use NAT DNS you must have more than 2 policies).

 2. Manually or via DHCP set up the target DNSes on the end devices (routers or gateways behind NAT).